Navid200/xDrip/docs/xDripSync.md

 Under Settings &#8722;> Hardware Data Source, select xDrip+ Sync Follower.
 Then, go to Settings &#8722;> xDrip+ Sync Settings and tap on "Handset Group Security Sync Key".
 Make sure the key matches the key on the same page on the master.

-On both master and follower ensure that Settings &#8722;> xDrip+ Sync Settings &#8722;> Disable all sync features is disabled (no check mark beside it).
+On both master and follower, ensure that Settings &#8722;> xDrip+ Sync Settings &#8722;> Disable all sync features is disabled (no check mark beside it).
 ![](./images/DisableAllSyncFeatures.png)